mr-doc/mr-doc/README.md

   Usage: doxx [options]

   Commands:
-    cache                                      Manages 'Manages the doxx cache.
+    cache                                      Manages the doxx cache.
 The available commands are clean and remove

   Options: